 - There is a strong outcome asymmetry in preferences between men and women when it comes to selecting a mate, i.e. women prefer the same small group of men; men are indifferent to the vast majority of women.

-- What follows is that when women are free to have many partners over the course of a lifetime, sex and mating inequality becomes extremely high; asymmetry in intersexual selection ensures that the same is not true for men.
+- What follows is that when women are free to have many partners over the course of a lifetime, sex and mating inequality becomes high; asymmetry in intersexual selection ensures that the same is not true if such were the same for men.

 - The positional trait (social status in this case), when amplified by both technology and the freedom to use those technologies, i.e. social norms favoring the Feminine Imperative (in Saudi Barbaria, women wear burkas and can’t use Tinder) the selection pool of prospective mates increases far faster for the median woman than it does for median man.

 - Given that women are primarily interested in status, which is a positional good, then any technology that amplifies a woman’s ability to be noticed by high status men, will also increase mating inequality.
 Consider, for example, how men do not benefit nearly as much from the scale offered by Tinder as do women.
 100 swipes will get you 1 date if you are a man, and where it only takes 1 if you are a woman.

 - In the graphs shown below, Hypergamy is calculated as the difference in median in-degree (number of incoming links) between the two distributions.